piecioshka/offline-strategy/README.md

 ## Installation

+1. Check, that you site is running on HTTPS.

+    :bulb: Hint: Add redirect from HTTP to HTTPS.

-1. Create file `service-worker.js`:
+2. Create file `service-worker.js`:

     ```js
-    // Update value, when would you like to reinstall Service Worker
+    // Update value, when would you like to reinstall Service Worker.
+    // HINT: Update value on every deploy.
     self.CACHED_NAME = 'demo-1.0.0';

     // Append URL to precache.
-Cannot use wildcards.
+    // WARNING: Cannot use wildcards.
     self.PRECACHE_FILES = [
         '/',
         '/index.html'